MohammadDurrani/m-durrani.com/src/content/dev/proudly-pakistani.md

 publishDate: 2024-05-01
 ---

+This is a technical breakdown of Proudly Pakistani.
+If you're interested in my motivations behind the project, please refer to this article.

 ## About the Project

 Proudly Pakistani is a platform that celebrates the achievements and positive stories from Pakistan.
 The goal is to highlight the people, businesses, and organizations making a difference in their communities.